openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - an API endpoint for an OpenStack service
 - may have 0 or more policies associated with it
-- may have 0 or more endpoints associated with it (although a resource with 0 endpoints associated with it is useless in an OpenStack configuration)
+- may have 0 or more endpoints associated with it (although a service with 0 endpoints associated with it is useless in an OpenStack configuration)

 Resource attributes: